totallynotbrent/Sage/local-learning-agent-spec.md

 - Clearly separate document instructions from system/application instructions.
 - Ensure the browser cannot directly read the `.env` file.

+LAN exposure is an intentional v1 trade-off.
+The app ships with no authentication, so anyone who can reach the Pi's IP on the local network can open the UI and use the configured model endpoint.
+Treat the app as a trusted-network-only service in v1 and document this clearly in the README.
+The in-scope mitigations remain: the API key stays server-side and is never delivered to the browser, and usage is bounded by the single local endpoint.
+An optional shared access token is a candidate follow-up if the Pi is ever exposed beyond a trusted LAN (see §17).

 ## 15. Acceptance criteria for the first implementation

 ### Setup

-- [ ] A fresh checkout can be started with one documented local command.
+- [ ] A fresh checkout can be started on a Raspberry Pi (64-bit ARM64) with Python 3.11 using one documented local command.
 - [ ] The app reads the three `FREEBUFF_*` environment variables.
 - [ ] Missing configuration and unreachable endpoint states are visible and actionable.
 - [ ] The API key never appears in browser-delivered source or normal UI responses.
+- [ ] After starting, the app is reachable from another device on the LAN at `http://<pi-ip>:8000`.
+- [ ] Every runtime and extraction dependency installs for ARM64/aarch64 Python 3.11; a missing wheel produces a clear setup error rather than a runtime traceback.

 ### Files